 The First Transcontinental Railroad

-The coming of the Transcontinental Railroad,
+The coming of the Transcontinental Railroad (TCRR),

-the first communication revolution in the USA.
+the first communication revolution in the United States.

 The rail line was an important goal of President Abraham Lincoln, fostered during the early portion of his term and completed four years after his death.
 The building of the railroad was motivated in part to bind California to the Union during the American Civil War.
-The railroad is considered by some to be the greatest technological feat of the 19th century.
+The TCRR is considered by some to be the greatest technological feat of the 19th century.
 The transcontinental railroad replaced the slower and more dangerous wagon trains, Pony Express and stagecoach lines that crossed the country by land and the equally difficult sea journey around the southern tip of South America.

 The Central Pacific laid 690 miles (1,110 km) of track, starting in Sacramento, and the Union Pacific laid 1,087 miles (1,749 km) of track, starting in Omaha.
 The two lines connected at Promontory Summit, Utah.